ArtosSystems/docs-legacy/source/includes/_intro.md

 #### White-Label Ticket Wallet

 The Aventus Ticket Wallet is a white-label mobile application acting as the user facing client for loading and viewing tickets issued by the event creator.
-Originally designed as a proof-of-concept to show our end-to-end solution including access control, but built in a modular fashion to allow third parties to brand their own wallet using our technology under the hood.
+Originally designed as a proof-of-concept to show our end-to-end solution including access control, but built in a modular fashion to allow third parties to brand their own wallet using Protocol-compatible technology under the hood.

 ##### Wallet Modules